fairwaves/um-docs/markdown/Software configuration manual.markdown

 ##1.
 Introduction

 This manual should help you get started with basic overview of the GSM architecture and Fairwaves software.
-It covers all aspects of configuring and running the products such as UmSITE, UmDESK.
+It covers all aspects of configuring and running the products such as UmSITE and UmDESK.

 #### 1.1 GSM Network Architecture

 A GSM network is made up of multiple components and interfaces that facilitate sending and receiving of signaling and traffic messages.
 It is a collection of transceivers, controllers, switches, routers, and registers.
-The GSM network can be divided into following parts.
+The GSM network can be divided into the following parts:

 ![](http://s47.radikal.ru/i117/1503/82/cd1fa45d5acc.png)